-While many of us know we can do better, making healthier choices often seems uncomfortable, difficult, expensive, or time consuming.
+While many of us know we can do better, making healthier choices often seem uncomfortable, difficult, expensive, or time-consuming.
 But that doesn’t have to be the case.

 You can get healthier quickly by making little changes and small adjustments that can surprisingly add up to big improvements.
 Here are five simple ways to incorporate healthy choices into your everyday routine.